-The auditor's statutory obligation is to audit the company's accounting, the Board of Directors' report, financial statements and administration for the financial year.
+The auditor's statutory obligation is to audit the company's accounting, financial statements and administration for the financial year.
 The parent company's auditor must also audit the consolidated financial statements and other mutual relationships between Group companies.

 In conjunction with our annual financial statements, the auditor gives Metso's shareholders an Auditor's Report as required by law.